 Curriculum design with emphasis on visual art standards, art media, and assessment as applied to teaching on the secondary level.
 Students will implement a unit of study in partnership with local schools.

 ART 3073: Introduction to Sculpture

-Prerequisite: Completion of sophomore review or permission of Department Head
+Prerequisite: ART 3001 or permission of Department Head

 Basic techniques of sculpture and sculptural composition.
 Modeling, casting, carving, and constructive processes are introduced.

 ART 3113: Art History, American